Miranda Butler

 Human Rights and Civil Liberties

-Miranda works on a broad range of human rights claims, including issues of unlawful detention, prisoners’ rights and freedom of expression litigation.
+Miranda works on a broad range of human rights claims, including issues of false imprisonment, discrimination, and systemic human rights breaches litigation.

 Miranda acted for JCWI in its 2021 intervention in Otite v UK, challenging the application of s.
 117C of the Nationality, Immigration and Asylum Act 2002 and its impact on the private and family life rights of those facing deportation.